 As the eyes open more, to let in a little more light, the mind becomes more aware – much more aware of the silly situation it has placed the whole in.
-The embarrassment pricks the ego, but the loss of that ethereal moment stings and is more poignant.
+The embarrassment pricks the ego, with the poignant loss of that ethereal moment stinging ever more so.

 “If life is but a dream, better you dream than the awakening.”

 “What did you just say, Doctor Jones?”
-I asked.
+He asked.

 She shook her head before adjusting her glasses, pushing them higher up on the bridge of her nose.
 “It was nothing.
 Just a quote from a movie.
 So tell me how long have you been having this dream?”

-“For several months,” I replied.
+“For several months,” He replied.
 “It’s just that it feels more like a memory… Like I’ve been there before.”

-I laid my head back onto the padded cushion of the sofa and stared at the pattern winding its way across the ceiling.
-“Like…I’ve…”
+He laid his head back onto the padded cushion of the sofa and stared at the pattern winding its way across the ceiling.
+“Like…I’ve…” He paused.

 Having received and decoded the message, the idea snapped and crackled as it navigated the dendrites and lit up the neurons.
 Her expression said it all.
-Her smile and the mischievous twinkle in her eye said she understood.
+“She had a smile and a mischievous twinkle in her eye that said she understood.”
 The mind sees.
 The arm extends.
 The hand reaches to caress.

 “Doctor?
 What doctor?
-You’re dreaming again,” my wife said, with a tired and slightly annoyed tone.
+You’re dreaming again,” his wife said, with a tired and slightly annoyed tone.
 “Go back to sleep,” she said, while pulling the covers further onto her side of the bed.

 by malakhai jonezs